appscode/service-broker/docs/guides/kubedb/postgres.md

 > All commands in this document assume that you're operating out of the root of this repository.

-## Check ClusterServiceClass and ClusterServicePlan for Redis
+## Check ClusterServiceClass and ClusterServicePlan for Postgres

 First, list the available `ClusterServiceClass` resources: